trackmastersteve/alienfx/README.md

 -----

-Lighting configurations are stored in "theme files", which are simple json files stored in $XDG_CONFIG_HOME/alienfx.
-If XDG_CONFIG_HOME is not set, then ~/.config/alienfx is used.
-Both the cli and gui programs use these theme files, and the gui program allows you to create new themes as well.
+Lighting configurations are stored in "theme files", which are simple json files stored in `$XDG_CONFIG_HOME/alienfx`.
+If `XDG_CONFIG_HOME` is not set, then `~/.config/alienfx` is used.
+Both the CLI and GUI programs use these theme files, and the GUI program allows you to create new themes as well.

 See the man page of alienfx for the cli options supported.